DataCloud-project/Documentation/docs/UsageGuide/c_usage.rst

    * Locating Step Properties: Once the step (new template) appears on the screen, on the right-hand side, you can observe a panel named “Step Properties”.

    * Configure Step Information: Under the “Information” tab within the “Step Properties” you can specify a name and category for your step.
-For instance, for the first step, we chose “1-retrieve” and save it under the category of desire (Figure 64).
+For instance, for the first step, we chose “1-retrieve” and save it under the category of desire.

   .. image:: assets/namingTheStepAndCategory.png